cgaldan/my-ls/README.md

     ./myls [FLAGS]...
 [FILENAMES]...
     ```
 # ToDo list to not fail
-- Sorting files when more than one directory in arguments

 # FOR ME (optional details)
 - Check symbolik link target files